inaimathi/cl-notebook/README.md

 ### TODO

-- rename-book
-- new-book
-- eval-to-cell
-- new-cell
-- reorder-cells
-- kill-cell
-- change-cell-type

-- Deleting a cell shouldn't trigger a full re-draw; just remove the cell on success.
-	- Events that would benefit from this treatment include
-		- editing notebook title
-		- adding a new cell
-		- removing a cell (duh)
-		- editing/evaling a cell
-		- re-ordering cells
-	- Which is actually all of them.
-	- You could hook up an event-stream per book to send incremental updates out to each viewer.
-This would naturally lend itself to group coding.

 - Some errors still seem to sneak out
 - System hangs forever if you send it into an infinite loop.
 It should time out eventually, and send some notification of the fact.
 	- Should it?
 Are there situations where you'd legitimately want to run an infinite loop in cl-notebook?
 How would you handle that?